cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 >**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
 Additional binary packages are available for select platforms.
 See [Getting started](https://cheng-tan.github.io/vowpalwabbit.github.io/) module on the homepage for more information.

-## What is a Contextual Bandit?
+## The contextual bandit problem

+The contextual bandit problem is an extension of the multi-armed bandit (MAB) problem.
+The MAB problem comes from a hypothetical experiment where a gambler must choose between multiple slot machine (“one-armed bandits”) actions, each with an unknown payout.
+The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

-Contextual Bandits are algorithms that use additional information (or context) to make better decisions when choosing actions.
-Bandit algorithms aid decision-making by making smarter choices in dynamic environments where options change rapidly, and the set of available actions is limited.
+In MAB, the gambler has no information at all to make a decision.
+In the CB problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
+Contextual bandit algorithms use additional side information (or context) from each arm to aid decision-making decisions when choosing actions in dynamic environments—where options change rapidly, and the set of available actions is limited.

-### Contextual Bandits: Learn by example
+## Working with CB in Vowpal Wabbit

-To introduce the capabilities of CB algorithms, this guide uses a hypothetical application called _APP_.
-This application interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller.
+To introduce a VW approach to the contextual bandit problem and explore capabilities, this guide uses a hypothetical application called _APP_.

+_APP_ interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller. _APP_ differs from MAB because we have some information available to the _APP_, which is the context.

 _APP_ performs the following functions: